GLASS20/MujinaBaseV2/README.md

 The actual java cheat that's beeing injected is the maven project in the folder InjectableJar/InjectableJar.
 It is the only part of the project you should need to modify most of the time as a user, and where you would code your modules.
 > It can't be built alone, as it depends on the other projects InjectableJar-commons and InjectableJar-processor,\
-> if you want to only build the java project, without remapping the resulting jar and embedding it in the dll, \
+> if you want to only build the java project, without remapping the resulting jar (source level remapping done by the annotation processor will still happen) and embedding it in the dll, \
 > run `mvn package` in the folder InjectableJar.

 When coding, you have to bee extra careful about which threads your methods are beeing called from,\